 Temporary weight gain is possible during recovery because of a reduced activity level.
 However, once normal activities are resumed, proper diet and exercise should make any extra weight disappear.

-While hormones will not be affected in the long run, it is common for hysterectomy patients to feel somewhat depressed after surgery.
+While hormones will not be affected in the long run, it is common for patients to feel somewhat depressed after hysterectomy surgery.
 This condition is mostly a reaction to loss of energy.
 When strength returns, a “normal outlook on life” usually returns as well.